Mathnerd314/stroscot/docs/Commentary/Evaluation-Strategy.rst

 Laziness offers a form of "hair shirt", an excuse to keep the language pure.
 Strict languages are often undisciplined in their use of effects and have unclear semantics given by "whatever the compiler does".

 :cite:`jonesWearingHairShirt2003` concluded that laziness, in particular the purity that non-strictness requires, was jolly useful.
-I/O did cause prolonged embarrassment with a confusing variety of solutions (continuations, streams) but Haskell has settled on monads.
+I/O did cause prolonged embarrassment with a confusing variety of solutions (continuations, streams, monads) but Haskell has settled on monads.

 Types
 -----